MinaHanna34/landscape_graphs/README.md

 # R Setup
 ### Step 1: Install devtools

-Ensure you have the devtools package installed.run:
+Ensure you have the devtools package installed in R Terminal:
 ```bash
 install.packages("devtools")
 ```
 ### Step 2: Install timeseriesTrajectories from GitHub

-Once devtools is installed, use it to install the timeseriesTrajectories package directly from GitHub:
+Once devtools is installed, use command in R Terminal to install the timeseriesTrajectories package from GitHub:
 ```bash
 devtools::install_github("bilintoh/timeseriesTrajectories")
 ```